fastforwardlabs/blog_deprecated/_posts/2017-10-04-using-three-js-for-2d-data-visualization.md

 ## Challenges

 The main challenge has been getting a good zoom-feel.
-Zoom feels bad to me when:
+For me, zoom feels bad when:

 1. The framerate drops because the browser can't handle rendering that many points.
 2. The zoom behavior is weird.